runfinch/finch-website/docs/docs/managing-finch/macos/disk-management.md

     ```

 2. Resize the virtual machine disk using the finch vm disk resize command.
-   Note that disk size can only be increased, not decreased.

     ```bash
     finch vm disk resize --size <size>